gitacoco/thesis-project/README.md

 I am also grateful to the faculty members of this program including **[Richard The](http://www.richardthe.com/)** who brought me into the world of museum informatics, **[Aaron Hill](https://www.aaronhill.io/)** who helped me lay the foundations for data structures, and **[Christian Swinehart](https://samizdat.co/)** who started my data visualization journey at this program.

-Last and not least, I am deeply indebted to my parents for their finantial support for this master program and mental support during this challenging pandemic time.
+Last but not least, I am deeply indebted to my parents for their finantial support for this master program and mental support during this challenging pandemic time.

 ## Feedback <!-- omit in toc -->